 Sampling points were selected to collect data on main stream segments throughout the watershed.
 Access to sites was a consideration as well as establishment of a relatively easy driving route.
-The same route was used for all three summer monitoring seasons, with the exception that an additional stream segment, Muddy Brook in East Haddam (site 6A), was included in the summer 2016 monitoring season.

-Streams were sampled the same day every week at approximately the same time for ten week periods.
+The same route was used for all six summer monitoring seasons, with the exception that an additional stream segment, Muddy Brook in East Haddam (site 6A), was included in the summers of 2016, 2017, 2018, and 2019.
+Streams were sampled the same day every week at approximately the same time for a ten-week period (with the exception of the 2017 season).
 Sampling locations are shown on the map on the following page.